 National Geographic Channel’s hit franchise Life Below Zero is returning this fall with new seasons of both the original show and Life Below Zero: Next Generation, and the schedule has been set for their returns, with both sharing the same premiere date.

-Behind the scenes of Life Below Zero are some currently Emmy-nominated crew members: The show is nominated for three 2021 Emmys, in cinematography, editing, and sound mixing.
+Behind the scenes of Life Below Zero are some currently Emmy-nominated crew members: The show was nominated for three 2021 Emmys, in cinematography, editing, and sound mixing, and won two Emmys.
 Over its life, Life Below Zero has been nominated for 14 Emmys and won five times.

 Life Below Zero’s 2021 cast

 All of the seven primary cast members for Life Below Zero season 16/18 are returning.
 Here are their NatGeo bios, which outline what will be happening to them this season: